demultiplexer/fancontroller/README.md

 ![Fan controller PCB and bottom printed enclosure shell (top shell removed)](/fancontroller-withoutcover-vignette.jpg)

-#IMPOTANT NOTICE: DO NOT USE THIS YET
+#IMPOTANT NOTICE: DO NOT USE THE FIRMWARE VERSION PUBLISHED HERE YET

 I am currently investigating an apparent bug where some motherboards have trouble with the fact that this board occasionally (during a measurement cycle) does not output a tachometer pulse to the motherboard.
 Or maybe another bug.
 As long as this has not been fixed, DO NOT use the current firmware version.
 The hardware has no issues.

+The firmware has now been fixed and verified in hardware and will be pushed before February 11th, 2016.

 #END OF NOTICE